 Program

-The Summer School on Municipalism and the Commons is an immersive two-week experience designed for activists, scholars, practitioners, and community organizers interested in transformative political and socio-ecological alternatives.
-Organized by Research & Degrowth International (R&Di), this year’s edition takes place in Catalunya in June 2025 and focuses on municipalism and the commons—exploring how local governance, collective ownership, and grassroots democracy can foster a just and sustainable future.
+The Summer School on Municipalism and Commoning is an immersive two-week experience designed for activists, scholars, practitioners, and community organisers interested in transformative political and socio-ecological alternatives.
+Organised by Research & Degrowth International (R&Di), this year’s edition takes place in Catalunya in June 2025 and focuses on municipalism and commoning—exploring how local governance, collective ownership, and grassroots democracy can foster a just and sustainable future.

 week 1

-The first week will be static, based in Girona, where participants will engage in lectures, workshops, and field visits to local projects.
+The first week (June 9th-13th) will be static, based in Girona, where participants will engage in lectures, workshops, and field visits to local projects.
 The first week takes place in Girona, a historic city with a vibrant tradition of social movements and municipalist politics.
-The program includes:

 Lectures & Discussions: Keynote talks on municipalism, radical democracy, and commoning practices.